Dear Friends and Colleagues,

 In 1981 I lost my older brother to an intentional overdose of alcohol and benzodiazepines.
 This was his second suicide attempt.
 He saw several different doctors for prescriptions of Valium and Xanax while also drinking.
 My brother suffered from anxiety and early unresolved trauma that he would never admit to needing help for.
 Back then, even if he admitted he needed help, I still wouldn’t have known where to bring him.
 There were no existing facilities that dealt with co-occurring disorders.
 I had searched tirelessly for a place that could handle these types of issues for my brother and came up empty-handed.
 I kept hoping that the time would come when I could bring him somewhere other than a hospital, so he could get the care he desperately needed.

-My brother’s first suicide attempt earlier that year proved to be unsuccessful, but nevertheless shocking: he had attempted to cut his own throat.
+My brother’s first suicide attempt earlier that year was shocking: he had attempted to cut his own throat.
 I found him, severely injured with bottles of pills and alcohol all around him.
 I took my brother to a premiere hospital in Los Angeles.
 They kept him for one night.
 One night.
 I pleaded with the doctors to keep my brother longer because he needed help; I advocated to the hospital that he could not come home until he received care that would get him on the path to recovery.
 They told me my brother was medically stable and there was nothing further they could do for him.
 I couldn’t believe the ignorance and lack of care that existed at that time.
 I felt trapped and frustrated that my brother had no place to go after a serious suicide attempt but back home.

 I was still an undergrad when my brother passed.
 I received my PhD in 1985—all throughout my graduate education I was driven from the experience with my brother as well as my own unresolved trauma from the untimely death of my mother.
 My dedicated passion led me to open a place that would treat people with acute mental health and addiction issues.
 I believed wholeheartedly that such tragedies like my brother could be prevented.